biometry/APES/LectureNotes/MixedEffectModels/Session5/MixedEffectsResiduals.md

 </font>

-Conclusion Person / simulated residuals
+Conclusion Pearson / simulated residuals
 ===

 Careful with the interpreation of Pearson residuals, specially of heteroskedasticity, for complicated random effect structures.